LLuisPP/S2.1-Basic_JS_exercises-N.III/README.md

 # S2.1-Basic_JS_exercises-N.★★★ <a href="https://github.com/LLuisPP/ITA_FrontEnd"> <img width="80" align="right" alt="ITAcademy" src="https://github.com/user-attachments/assets/1ecb00ab-82bd-4c76-9fe4-8ab273b8cc3e"></a>
-In this exercise, you will have to solve Basic exercises using Javascript.
+In this exercise, you will have to solve basic exercises using Javascript.

 <h2>💻 Technologies Used</h2>